phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 toc_sticky: true
 ---

-In this page, we will:
- - Simulate *E. coli* chemotaxis at a cellular level by standard random walk
+In this page, we will simulate a random walk and take a look at how well this allows a bacterium to reach a goal.
+We might not anticipate that the random walk will do a very good job of this -- which is correct -- but it will give us a baseline simple strategy to compare a more advanced random walk strategy against.

 ## Simulation files and dependencies